New Student Checklist:

 Complete the Medical History and Immunization Form

-- Complete and submit the Medical History and Immunization information online at https://healthweb.ncsu.edu/login_directory.aspx AND
+- Submit your completed the Medical History and Immunization information online within 30 days of confirming acceptance at https://healthweb.ncsu.edu/login_directory.aspx

 |b.
 By mail:||Student Health Services

 Campus Box 7304

 Raleigh, NC 27695-7304 OR

 |c.
 By delivering a COPY of your original immunization records during Orientation to Student Health Services.|

 It is important to monitor your NC State email and Healthweb secure messages regarding compliance status.
 For helpful tips, penalties for non-compliance and detailed information visit http://healthcenter.ncsu.edu/before-you-arrive/